 Yandex Cloud

-With Cloud Functions, you can run applications written in the PHP programming language.
+With Cloud Functions, you can run applications written in PHP.

 Name PHP version Operating